93 Park

-93 Park or 93rd Street Park (Parque de la calle 93, commonly known as Parque de la 93) is a commercial and recreational park located at the 93rd Street (calle 93) in El Chicó, in the north of Bogota, Colombia.
-Is one of Bogota's most popular shopping, night club and restaurant areas.
+93 Park or 93rd Street Park (Parque de la calle 93, commonly known as Parque de la 93) is a commercial and recreational park located at the 93rd Street (calle 93) in El Chicó, in the north of Bogotá, Colombia.
+It is an upmarket area popular for shopping, nightlife and restaurants.

 History

 20th century

 The park emerged as a result of the immense growth and expansion of Bogotá to the north on the Bogotá savanna.
 The affluent neighbourhood El Chicó is part of the locality Chapinero.
 After the expansion of Bogotá north into Chapinero, this area, together with the Zona T, became the centers of nightlife and entertainment in the city.

 21st century

-In the beginning of the 21st century, the park became the most popular park in the north of Bogota, where public venues as entertainment, publicly viewed football matches were shown.
+In the beginning of the 21st century, the park became the most popular park in the north of Bogotá, where public venues as entertainment, publicly viewed football matches were shown.
 The park also hosts temporary expositions.
 With Christmas, the park is decorated with lighting and a large Christmas tree is erected in the park.